 How much will you receive?

-For 2019 Mid-year bonus, it will be based on the new base pay provided by the 2nd tranche (2019) of salary increase under Joint Resolution No. 1.
+For 2020 Mid-year bonus, it will be based on the base pay provided by the 2nd tranche (2019) of salary increase under Joint Resolution No. 1.

 Based on the above discussions, if qualified, you will receive the following as Mid-year bonus:

-Remember though, that it will be released NOT EARLIER THAN May 15, 2019.
+Remember though, that based on existing law, it will be released NOT EARLIER THAN May 15, 2020.
+It has YET to be announced if this will be changed due to COVID-19.

 Are you qualified to receive?